Levers

 F1 = Applied force 1

-d1 = Distance from force 1 to the support point
+d1 = Distance from force 1 to the fulcrum

 F2 = Resistance or force 2

-d2 = Distance from force 2 to the point of support
+d2 = Distance from force 2 to the fulcrum

-Distances can be measured in meters, centimeters, millimeters, inches, etc. But both distances must always be measured with the same unit.
+Distances can be measured in meters, centimeters, millimeters, inches, etc. However, both distances must always be in the same unit when performing calculations.

-As an example, we are going to calculate the force exerted by a pair of pliers to which we apply a force of 10kgf to the handle, with the following distances.
+As an example, we are going to calculate the force exerted by a pair of pliers when a force of 10 kgf is applied to the handle, with the following distances:

-Palanca de primer género con fuerzas y distancias de ejemplo.
+Palanca de primer grado con fuerzas y distancias de ejemplo.

-The first step will be to write the data of the problem and translate the distance values to the same unit, for example, in millimeters.
+The first step is to write down the data of the problem and convert the distance values to the same unit, for example, to millimeters.

 F_{1} = 10 \: kgf